Top German court: Police have too much access to online data | DW | 17.07.2020

-Germany's Constitutional Court has ruled that police access to personal data from mobile phone and internet users goes too far.
+Germany's Constitutional Court has ruled that current police access to personal data from mobile phone and internet users is unconstitutional.

 Germany's top court on Friday ruled that police and intelligence officials have excessive access to personal data on mobile phone and internet users, a decision that will make it more difficult for investigators to access private information held on digital devices and accounts.